iid-ulaval/pyapnea/docs/tutorial.md

     2022-01-30 06:21:43+00:00     -0.96          NaN         15.0
     2022-01-30 06:31:29+00:00      1.92          NaN         13.0

 You can see a kind of strange data here.
 At 2022-01-30 02:33:23+00:00, there is a ClearAirway event without FlowRate.
-The following code show the missing values :
+The following code shows the missing values :

     df = df[(df.index <= '2022-01-30 02:35:23+00:00') & (df.index >= '2022-01-30 02:30:23+00:00')]
     sns.lineplot(df['FlowRate'])